Have you ever thought that a wonderful city as Havana was linked to the mafia and organized crime?

 6 Hotel Sevilla, traces of the mafia in the heart of Havana

-This Mudejar-style building, which was inaugurated in 1908, stands very close to Central Park and overlooking Paseo del Prado.
+This Mudejar-style building, which was inaugurated in 1908, stands very close to the Central Park and with views of the Paseo del Prado.

 In 1930 Amletto Battisti, a Uruguayan of Italian origin, acquired the hotel, in which he built a casino, which he partially traded to Santo Trafficante Jr.